FAQs - Risk Management and Insurance

 What should I do at the scene of an auto accident?

-What is the process for auto accident reporting?
+What is the process for on-campus auto accident reporting?

-Report the accident to the Director of Environmental Health and Safety: email@example.com (903.566.7401); if the accident involves a University-owned vehicle, or a rental car accident that results in significant damage or injury, then please complete the First Notice of Loss form.
-If a police report was completed, obtain a copy of the report (once it becomes available) and forward to the Risk Manager.
+Report the accident to University Police Dept. and Chris Kinsey, the University's Sr. Risk and Claims Analyst email@example.com (903.565.6504).
+If the accident involves a University-owned vehicle, or a rental car, that results in significant damage or injury, then please complete the First Notice of Loss form.
+If a police report was completed, obtain a copy of the report (once it becomes available) and forward to Risk Management (firstname.lastname@example.org).

 Someone backed into my car in the parking lot, what should I do?

-If a University vehicle is involved, the accident will be reported to the University Police and the Director of Environmental Health and Safety; the University Police will complete a police report and if the University is at-fault the resultant claim will be handled under the University's auto claims process.
-If the damage was caused by another student, contractor, or other third party then please contact the University Police; a police report will be completed, and can be used for documentation and claims purposes.
+If a University vehicle is involved, the accident will be reported to the University Police and the University's Sr. Risk and Claims Analyst, Chris Kinsey, 903.565.6504.
+The University Police will complete a police report and if the University is at-fault the resultant claim will be handled under the University's auto claims process.
+If the damage was caused by another student, contractor, or other third party then please contact the University Police.
+A police report will be completed and can be used for documentation and claims purposes.
 The University is not responsible for damages to vehicles on campus that occur due to the actions of third parties.

 I'll be driving in Mexico, what are the insurance requirements?